 Full-service Brokerages

 Full-service brokerages assist clients with making trades.
 But they can also provide other services, including offering investment advice.
 For instance, a broker might recommend specific stocks or mutual funds to invest in.
-In exchange for this expert advice, investors pay fees on top of the commissions they may pay to complete trades.
+In exchange for this advice, investors pay fees on top of the commissions they may pay to complete trades.

 Discount Brokerages